 3,000 |

-Membrane thickness is one of the critical factors in determining the final PVC cost.
+Membrane thickness determines whether you spend from $2 to $3.80 or $4.50 to $10 per square foot.
 The thicker it is, the more material is needed to cover the surface.
 In addition, thick options are heavier, making PVC roofing installation more complex and requiring additional structural reinforcement.
 But they are much more resistant to punctures, UV radiation, and chemicals.
-So pick the thickest PVC membrane within your budget if you want reliable, strong, and durable roofing.
+Pick the thickest PVC membrane within your budget if you want reliable, strong, and durable roofing.
 The typical PVC membrane thickness is 45 - 80 millimeters, but a 115-millimeter option can also be installed upon request.

 Membrane thickness |